-Be sure everyone stays healthy when you travel to Egypt with your children.
+Be sure everyone stays healthy when you travel to Egypt with kids.
 Pack lots of sun screen and make sure everyone has a hat to protect them from the sun.
 Only drink bottled water and be sure to have plenty with you when you are sightseeing.
-Pack a wet face cloth in a ziplock bag so you can cool off as needed.
+Pack a wet face cloth in a zip-lock bag so you can cool off as needed.

 You will want to avoid the dreaded traveler's stomach problems when visiting Egypt.
 Avoid ice in drinks and if you want to be extra cautious, avoid fruits that have a thin skin and salads.
 Antinal is an Egyptian medication that you can buy over the counter at a local pharmacy.
 This is the best cure for this illness and is best taken as soon as the symptoms start.
 There are children's doses of antinal available.